AdityaNG/Low-Cost-Hardware-Accelerated-Vision-Based-Depth-Perception-for-Real-Time-Applications/README.md

 Things that we are currently working on

- - Rename the project
- - README Update
  - Code clean up
- - Documentation
+ - Extensive Documentation
- - python wrapper
- - python library on pip
- - calibration functionality
+ - Calibration functionality
- - Start using "issues" on github
  - Add CONTRIBUTING.md
  - Add "Good Starter" Issues
  - Understand and change LICENSE